paulocremas/seedx-home-test/README.md

 I didn’t follow any specific methodology when structuring the project, the current structure is one I developed on my own.
 That said, I’m fully open to adapting to the team’s standards and learning as we go.

+__Note:__ Logs and error handling were left out given the test nature of the project.

 ### Summary
 1. [Python Data Extraction and Processing](#python)
 2. [Data Modeling and SQL](#data)